Crows Nest (NSW)

 Crows Nest's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results across Crows Nest, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is exceptionally high at approximately 78% of the total population (4,141 people), compared to 84.7% across Greater Sydney and a national average of 55.7%.
-The most common medical conditions in the area are mental health issues and asthma, impacting 7.6 and 7.4% of residents respectively, while 76.8% declare themselves completely clear of medical ailments compared to 75.2% across Greater Sydney.
+Health outcomes data for Crows Nest shows excellent results based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The area has very low prevalence of common health conditions across all age groups.
+Private health cover is exceptionally high at approximately 78% of the total population (4,145 people), compared to 59.9% in Greater Sydney and a national average of 55.7%.

 Frequently Asked Questions - Health